 Occasionally, the Financial Aid Office will offer a scholarship for one semester.
 Please continue to check the website according to the deadline dates below for the scholarship criteria and application.

-December 1st - Fall Priority Deadline for all upcoming Academic Year scholarships
+January 15th - Fall Deadline for all upcoming Academic Year scholarships

 May 1st - Summer Only Scholarships (if available)